Aleuvian/gamehub_ixhl2rp/README.md

 D) There is a license for most of our original coding, you can check out our licensing and read through that.
 It is a MIT license.
 Which is something I __strongly__ suggest before attempting to fork this repo to make your own original work out of it.

+E) If you have any _ABSOLUTELY NECESSARY QUESTIONS THAT ARE NECESSARY TO YOUR MENTAL SURVIVAL AS A RESULT OF ATTEMPTING TO REVERSE ENGINEER ANYTHING WITHIN THE REPO_.
+Here is our discord link: https://discord.gg/TtZJUYD3CA

+Don't join otherwise, we're not nice, and we don't want you to.
+We will however answer any of your questions, unless we don't feel like it, or your question is __dumb__.
+Dumb questions will result in __annihilation__.

-E) And finally, have some fun, and roleplay.
+F) And finally, have some fun, and roleplay.